shamess/shamess.github.io/_posts/2020-02-15-digital-ocean-spaces-for-static-sites.markdown

 Cons vs S3:

 * $5 per month, right from the start.
-You get unlimted "buckets" and a cumulative total of 250Gb included in that though.
+You get unlimited "buckets" and a cumulative total of 250Gb included in that though.
 1TB bandwidth.
-* index.html isn't loaded from the root.
-This is probably a show stopper for most people, but I'm alright with it right now.
-There's no sign of them adding support for this.

 The change from S3 to Spaces is as easy as adding one line: